-This website is dedicated to The Fates of the Good Soldier Švejk in the World War*, written in 1921–22 by Hašek (1883–1923).
-The Good Soldier Švejk—an abbreviation often used for the title—is regarded as a satirical masterpiece and a pioneer of anti-war literature.
-Bertolt Brecht reportedly called it one of the three most important novels of the century and later wrote a play based on the book.
-Max Brod compared it to Don Quijote by Cervantes.
-Joseph Heller and his Catch 22 are often mentioned in the same breath as Švejk, along with Rabelais, Dickens and Twain.
+This site is devoted to The Fates of the Good Soldier Švejk in the World War*, written in 1921–22 by Jaroslav Hašek (1883–1923).
+The Good Soldier Švejk (an abbreviation often used for the title) is widely regarded as a satirical masterpiece and a pioneering work of anti-war literature.
+Bertolt Brecht reportedly called it one of the three most important novels of the century, and later wrote a play based on the book.
+Max Brod compared it with Don Quijote by Cervantes.
+Joseph Heller and his Catch 22 are often mentioned alongside Švejk, as are Rabelais, Dickens and Twain.
 The Good Soldier Švejk has been translated into 54 languages (59 if variations such as American English are counted) and is arguably the best-known novel ever written in Czech.

 Stupidity uncovered

-The cover of the first instalment from March 1921, drawn by Josef Lada.
+The cover of the first instalment (March 1921), drawn by Josef Lada.
 This is the only drawing of Švejk that Hašek ever saw.
-The better-known, more rotund version first appeared on 11 November 1923 in České Slovo.
-This was ten months after Hašek's death.
+The better-known, more rotund version first appeared on 11 November 1923 in České Slovo, ten months after Hašek's death.
 Picture courtesy of Richard Hašek, the author's grandson.

 Setting

 The Good Soldier Švejk is set at the start of the First World War.
-It begins with the news of the assassination of Archduke Franz Ferdinand, Austro-Hungarian heir to the throne, in Sarajevo on 28 June 1914 and ends on the Eastern Front in present-day Ukraine in the summer of 1915.
-Owing to the author's early death, the novel was never completed, despite Karel Vaněk finishing the fourth volume and adding two further volumes.
-Most experts and readers deem these inferior, and hardly any translations exist.
+It begins with the news of the assassination of Archduke Franz Ferdinand, Austro-Hungarian heir to the throne, in Sarajevo on 28 June 1914, and ends on the Eastern Front in present-day Ukraine in the summer of 1915.
+Owing to the author's early death, the novel was never completed, although Karel Vaněk finished the fourth volume and added two further volumes.
+Most experts and readers consider these inferior, and hardly any translations exist.

 Švejk